Anton Graf von Arco auf Valley: Later life

 Arco-Valley played only a minor part in politics thereafter.
 He supported a federalist government for Germany, contrary to the Nazi Party's centralist policies.
 He worked initially as the editor of the newspaper Bayerisches Vaterland (Bavarian Fatherland) and later as the director of state-funded operations at Süddeutsche Lufthansa from which he resigned in early 1930.
 Arco-Valley was one of the most radical members of the monarchist-federalist wing of the Bavarian People's Party.

 He was briefly held in "protective custody" by the Gestapo when the Nazis took power because of his Bavarian monarchist and federalist views.
 A remark attributed to him that he would gladly assassinate again was interpreted as a threat to Hitler, but he was released when he promised not to do to Hitler what he had done to Eisner.

 In June 1945, Arco-Valley, 48, was killed in a traffic accident in Salzburg.
-He was riding in a horse-drawn carriage when it collided with a U.S. Army vehicle.
+He was passing a horse-drawn cart when his car collided with a U.S. Army vehicle.
 Two other passengers were injured, but Arco-Valley suffered a chest contusion and died at the scene.

 Family

 On 10 July 1934, he married his distant cousin, Maria Gabrielle Countess (Gräfin) von Arco-Zinneberg, daughter of Count Joseph von und zu Arco-Zinneberg (great-grandson of Maria Leopoldine of Austria-Este) and his wife, Princess Wilhelmine von Auersperg.

-Arco-Valley was survived by his wife, who died in 1987, his mother and four daughters: Maria Wilhelmine Gräfin Apponyi von Nagy-Apponyi (1935–1987), Marie Ludmilla (born 1937), Maria Antonia Gräfin von Spaur und Flavon (born 1940), and Maria Leopoldine Stengel (born 1943).
+Arco-Valley was survived by his wife, who died in 1987, his mother and four daughters.
 He was a contemporary of another distant cousin of rather different political views, the physicist/inventor Count Georg von Arco (1869–1940).
 Anton Graf von Arco's elder brother, Count Ferdinand (1893–1968), married Gertrud Wallenberg (1895–1983), a member of the Swedish banking dynasty and cousin of the anti-Nazi hero Raoul Wallenberg.